hesham-04/kyc-api-call/README.md

 # KYC API Call

 Simple Python script to call the KYC (Know Your Customer) API for user verification.
+Just download and run the python file.
+It will return a URL that will contain the KYC flow for the UUID that was sent.
+Only one Session/KYC flow will be generated against each UUID.

 ## Configuration

-Update these values in [kyc-python.py](kyc-python.py):

 ```python
 BASE_URL = "http://nonabstemiously-stocky-cynthia.ngrok-free.dev"